HuySSU26/Microcontroller_EE310/Projects/readme.txt

   Add functions to convert HEX values into decimals and load into data registers for display.
   Need to work on '_get_abs_val' function to correctly handle all negative value.
 For example:  the function currently get the absolute value of -10d (0xF6) to 10.
 But it will convert -5d (0xFD) to only 3.

+PROJECT # 2
+03/14/2025 Started the project
+  Created counter.asm V1.0 for Project_2/Part_1.
+The code is currently compile and run without errors.
+  However, Stimulus and Logic Analyzer result does not indicate that the code produces the expected outputs.
+  Need to investigate whether Stimulus is correctly set up or there are bugs in the code.